When medications stop working — recognizing the need for a change

 Trying Multiple Medications

-Finding the right medication sometimes requires trying several.
+It is normal to try two, three, or more medications before finding the one that works for your parent; different bodies respond to different drugs, and persistence pays off.
 Your parent might need medication number one, which doesn't work.
 Then medication number two, which causes terrible side effects.
 Then medication number three, which helps but not completely.
 This process is frustrating and exhausting.
 Your parent might feel discouraged.
 You might worry that nothing will ever work.

 Stay persistent.
 Different people respond to different medications.
 What didn't work for your parent might work for someone else.
 What didn't work the first time might work if the dose is different.
 Often the answer isn't the first thing you try.